19hours/sg-statutes/Acts/Banking Act.md

 (a) in relation to a substantial shareholder of a bank incorporated in Singapore, any corporation which is an associate of the substantial shareholder, other than —

-(i) the bank and any company in which the bank acquires or holds, directly or indirectly, a major stake;
+(i) the bank and any entity in which the bank acquires or holds, directly or indirectly, a major stake;

+[Act 5 of 2016 wef 30/11/2018]

-(ii) the parent bank of the bank and any company in which the parent bank acquires or holds, directly or indirectly, a major stake; or
+(ii) the parent bank of the bank and any entity in which the parent bank acquires or holds, directly or indirectly, a major stake; or

+[Act 5 of 2016 wef 30/11/2018]

-(iii) where the bank is the subsidiary of a financial holding company, the financial holding company and any company in which the financial holding company acquires or holds, directly or indirectly, a major stake;
+(iii) where the bank is the subsidiary of a financial holding company, the financial holding company and any entity in which the financial holding company acquires or holds, directly or indirectly, a major stake;

+[Act 5 of 2016 wef 30/11/2018]

 (b) in relation to a substantial shareholder of a financial holding company, any corporation which is an associate of the substantial shareholder, other than —

-(i) the financial holding company and any company in which the financial holding company acquires or holds, directly or indirectly, a major stake; or
+(i) the financial holding company and any entity in which the financial holding company acquires or holds, directly or indirectly, a major stake; or

+[Act 5 of 2016 wef 30/11/2018]

-(ii) where the financial holding company is the subsidiary of another financial holding company, the second-mentioned financial holding company and any company in which the second-mentioned holding company acquires or holds, directly or indirectly, a major stake; and
+(ii) where the financial holding company is the subsidiary of another financial holding company, the second-mentioned financial holding company and any entity in which the second-mentioned holding company acquires or holds, directly or indirectly, a major stake; and

+[Act 5 of 2016 wef 30/11/2018]

-(c) in relation to a substantial shareholder of a parent bank, any corporation which is an associate of the substantial shareholder, other than the parent bank and any company in which the parent bank acquires or holds, directly or indirectly, a major stake;
+(c) in relation to a substantial shareholder of a parent bank, any corporation which is an associate of the substantial shareholder, other than the parent bank and any entity in which the parent bank acquires or holds, directly or indirectly, a major stake;

+[Act 5 of 2016 wef 30/11/2018]

 “associate”, in relation to a substantial shareholder, means —